snarfed/granary/README.md

   * Add `fetch_mf2` kwarg to `json_to_object()` for fetching additional pages over HTTP to determine authorship.
 * Atom:
   * Fix timezone bugs in `updated` and `published`.
+* JSON Feed:
+  * Omit title from items if it's the same as the content.
+(Often caused by microformats2's implied `p-name` logic.)

 ### 1.10 - 2017-12-10
 * Moved web site and REST API to granary.io! granary-demo.appspot.com now 301 redirects.